Prepless Veneers for Fractured and Worn Maxillary Teeth

 Taking digital photographs of oneself, or "selfies," and posting them on social media platforms for others to view is a popular practice.
 Focusing primarily on the face, selfies have made social media users more aware of the role that their teeth and smiles play in portraying a healthy lifestyle, significantly amplifying their consciousness of smile esthetics.3 In addition, the impact of the COVID-19 pandemic and social distancing requirements has given rise to online video meetings with friends, family, and co-workers using platforms such as Zoom.
 The increased frequency at which individuals are seeing their own faces has also added pressure to personal appearance awareness.
 As a result, young adults have become increasingly self-conscious about minor flaws in the appearance of their teeth.
 For issues such as tooth discoloration, gaps in the esthetic zone, and chipped, worn, or misshapen teeth, young consumers are turning to their dentists for solutions to improve the esthetics of their compromised smiles.

-Many of these young patients present to the practice already educated about possible restorative solutions based on information that they gathered from Internet sources.
+Many of these young patients present to practices already educated about possible restorative solutions based on information that they gathered from Internet sources.
 Some also appear to be more aware of the benefits of preserving natural tooth structure.4 For dentists who work with young adults and are faced with these demands, finding the most conservative solutions to restore their smiles is important to maintaining their long-term dental health.
-From orthodontic treatment to tooth whitening and minimal- or no-preparation veneers, clinicians need to be prepared to consider all of the treatment options and offer those that focus on enamel preservation to achieve the best outcomes for these patients.5
+From orthodontic treatment to tooth whitening and minimal- or no-preparation veneers, clinicians and dental laboratories need to be prepared to consider all of the treatment options and offer those that focus on enamel preservation to achieve the best outcomes for these patients.5

-A healthy 22-year-old female patient presented to the practice unhappy with the appearance and quality of her smile (Figure 1).
+A healthy 22-year-old female patient presented to the author's practice unhappy with the appearance and quality of her smile (Figure 1).
 During the initial examination, she indicated that her maxillary central incisors had become chipped as a result of trauma that occurred during a soccer game.
 The remainder of her maxillary anterior teeth exhibited edge-to-edge wear from a parafunctional lateral grinding habit, which had significantly shortened her teeth and impaired the esthetics of her smile.
 The patient was adamant that she wanted veneers to fix her teeth and broaden her smile and that she did not want her natural teeth filed down.
 She also expressed a desire for very bright, white teeth.

 The initial in-office record-taking appointment was important in evaluating and assessing the viability of restoring her smile with no-preparation veneers.
 At this appointment, unretracted and retracted digital clinical photographs of the patient's teeth were acquired while the patient was fitted with facial reference glasses (Kois Facial Reference Glasses 2.0, Kois Center) and standing in front of a black poster board (Figure 2 and Figure 3).
 The unretracted photograph of the patient wearing the glasses aligned her horizontal and vertical planes and would aid the dental laboratory in creating a precise diagnostic wax-up prototype of the restorative solution.
 The retracted view was digitally imported into presentation software (Keynote, Apple Inc.) and used to measure the length and width of each tooth.